vpngen/partner-api/README.md

 * The API server is written in Go with go-swagger (swagger 2.0).
 Swagger file is located in `swagger/` directory.
 * The limitation implemented with badger database.
   * The database is encrypted with AES.
+  * Keys is the token sha256 digest concatenated with the hour, minute and second of the request time.
   * Keys are stored in the database with TTL equal 1 hour.
   * Request count calculated with prefix scan key-only iteration.